 7. They’re Copying & Pasting Text

-If something in someone’s profile introduction rings a bell, or if a response seems a little canned, just go ahead and copy paste it into an Internet search.
+If something in someone’s profile introduction rings a bell, or if the response seems a little canned, just go ahead and copy-paste it into an Internet search.
 If anything comes up you can see exactly where they were getting their material from, which makes them either a liar or a fan of quoting movies to charm their dates.

 What are your experiences in online dating?